 “This post may contain affiliate links.
 Please read my disclosure for more info.

-1. You May be Underestimating What You Actually Spend.
+1. You’re Underestimating What You Actually Spend.

 It’s possible you’re leaving out a few things, for instance:

-If you’re budgeting $400 per month on food, then one trip for take-out pizza and drinks can blow 25% of your weekly budget.
+- If you’re budgeting $400 per month on food, then one trip for take-out pizza and drinks can blow 25% of your weekly budget.
 The first few months of using your new budget are when you need to be ultra-aware of everything spent on food in whatever setting.

-Store purchases can also throw a wrench into your budget if you’re not careful.
-Suppose you go to a store like Target and spend $60-$70 for a variety of household items, food or clothing.
-If you don’t take a few minutes at home and assign each purchase to categories, you’re creating a big black hole in your budget.
+- Trips to the store can also cause you to fix your budget if you’re not careful.
+Suppose you go to Target and spend $60-$70 for a variety of household items, food or clothing.
+Just take a few minutes and write down, clothes $26, food $18, household $25.
+Then enter those as expenses in your budget.

 - 7 Simple Tasks That Saved Me Over $4000 This Year

 2. Is Everyone on the Same Page?

-The amount of money coming in each month.
+- The amount of money coming in each month.

-The amount of your monthly fixed expenses.
+- The amount of your monthly fixed expenses.

-The amount you have left to spend on things like clothes, entertainment or ATM withdrawals.
+- The amount you have left to spend on things like clothes, entertainment or ATM withdrawals.